followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/columns/dataType.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the required type of column values.
+Casts column values to a specified data type.
 <!--/shortDescription-->

 <!--fullDescription-->
-The type of column values is determined based on the type of values specified in the corresponding data source field: numeric values become numeric, strings - strings, etc. In some cases, you may need to convert data source values.
-For this purpose, specify the required type using the **dataType** option.
+If your data source stores, for example, numbers as strings, specify the proper data type using the **dataType** option.

-The *date* values have a number of pecularities listed below.
+*Date* values have the following peculiarities.

-- If *date* values are of a *string* type, string should be of the following format: `"yyyy/MM/dd"` or `"yyyy/MM/dd HH:mm:ss"`.
+- If dates are stored as strings, they should have the following format: `"yyyy/MM/dd"` or `"yyyy/MM/dd HH:mm:ss"`.
-- To show both date and time in the column editor, assign *"shortDateShortTime"* to the [format](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#format) option and *"datetime"* to the [editorOptions](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#editorOptions) | type.
+- To show both date and time in the column editor, assign an appropriate value (including date and time parts) to the [format](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#format) option and *"datetime"* to the [editorOptions](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#editorOptions) | **type**.

         <!--JavaScript-->
         $("#gridContainer").dxDataGrid({
             // ...